How to Arm Knit a Scarf

 Learn how to arm knit a scarf with stunningly beautiful yarn and a helpful video tutorial!
 Get colorful with a vibrant new scarf made in minutes.
 If you've never tried arm knitting before, you're in for a treat.
 This is a fantastic and easy skill to learn for all ages.
 And it's so satisfying!
 You can make an arm knit scarf far more quickly than you can make a traditional knit version.
 Use a beautiful and colorful yarn to complete this project for a standout accessory that friends and family are sure to comment on.
 Be bold and have fun.
 This is a fantastic and helpful tutorial for beginners and expert arm knitters alike!

 Yarn Weight(5) Bulky/Chunky (12-15 stitches for 4 inches)

 - 3 hanks (120 yards) of Silk Chiffon Ribbon

-This project is part of our National Craft Month celebration!
-Browse tutorials released each day in March: National Craft Month 2019
+This project was part of our National Craft Month celebration in 2019!
+Browse this year's BRAND NEW projects: National Craft Month 2020

 Start with a Slip Knot.

 co 19 stitches - Place finger & thumb together and insert through the 2 strands.
 Grab the tails with the remaining fingers.